-GAP offers 2 major training courses; "Stock Checkers" and "Conservation Grazing in practice".
+GAP offers 2 major training courses; "Livestock Checkers" and "Conservation Grazing in practice".
 These are offered publicly or a private in house basis.
 Both courses include a mix of outdoor practical sessions and indoor classroom work.
 There is not a fixed programme of courses as they are arranged on demand.

 - A one day Livestock Checkers course designed to provide basic training for volunteer stock checkers.